-Loans and receivables from parent and related parties, as disclosed in note 13, represent 65% of the Company's total assets as of 31 October 2020.
+Loans and receivables from parent and related parties, as disclosed in note 13, represent 81.6% of the Company's total assets as of 31 October 2021.
 Loans and receivables which are classified as financial assets at amortised cost as described in note 3.8, are measured using the effective interest method and are subject to impairment.
 The Company recognises an allowance for expected credit losses based on the cash flows that the Company expects to receive.
-The 2020 recoverability assessment of loans and receivables considers the financial position and performance of the parent and related party borrowers for the reporting period, as well as the cash flow projections of AX Group p.l.c. ("AX Group") of which the Company and AX Holdings Limited, immediate parent and guarantor of the Company's bond, form part.
+The recoverability assessment of loans and receivables considers the financial position and performance of the parent and related party borrowers for the reporting period, as well as the cash flow projections of AX Group p.I.c. ("AX Group") of which the Company is a subsidiary.
+AX Group p.I.c. is the guarantor of the Company's bond.